-Shelf-stable composite products that do not contain meat products nor colostrum-based products, must originate from third countries authorised for entry into the EU of either meat products or dairy products or fishery products or egg products, having an approved residue control plan and being listed in Annex -I to Commission Implementing Regulation (EU) 2021/405 for the corresponding products.
-It is to be noted that when a third country is authorised only for wild catch as regards fishery products and thus without any residue control plan being approved, and as a result is not listed in the Annex - I to Regulation (EU) 2021/405, this third country is not eligible to export such composite products to the EU.
+Shelf-stable composite products that do not contain meat products nor colostrum-based products, must originate from third countries authorised for entry into the EU of either meat products or dairy products or fishery products or egg products, having an approved control plan for pharmacologically active substances, pesticides and contaminants and being listed in Annex -I to Commission Implementing Regulation (EU) 2021/405 for the corresponding products.
+It is to be noted that when a third country is authorised only for wild catch as regards fishery products and thus without any control plan for pharmacologically active substances, pesticides and contaminants being approved, and as a result is not listed in the Annex - I to Regulation (EU) 2021/405, this third country is not eligible to export such composite products to the EU.